-with also an extension to a functional convergence.
-Here, the constant $\mu_Z$ is defined as follows\footnote{In \cite{maillardpain2018-1}, the $+1$ in the definition of $\mu_Z$ was mistakenly missing, as pointed out to us by the authors of \cite{buraczewskiiksanovmallein2020}.}:
+The convergence in \eqref{eq:cv-Z_t(F)} shows the derivative martingale is the key quantity to describe the front of BBM: given $Z_\infty$, the distribution of particles in the front is deterministic at first order.
+Note that it is equivalent to work with the (rescaled) critical Gibbs measure $\sqrt{t} \sum_{u \in \cN(t)} \e^{-X_u(t)} \delta_{X_u(t)/\sqrt{t}}$, up to a replacement of $F(x)$ by $xF(x)$.
+Moreover, the convergence \eqref{eq:cv-Z_t(F)} generalizes \eqref{eq:cv-of-W_t} for the critical additive martingale.
+In a previous paper \cite{maillardpain2019}, we studied the fluctuations of the derivative martingale around its limit.
+To state the result, following Samorodnitsky and Taqqu~\cite{samorodnitskytaqqu1994}, we define the $1$-stable distribution $\cS_1(\sigma,\beta,\mu)$, with scale parameter $\sigma > 0$, skewness $\beta\in[-1,1]$ and shift parameter $\mu \in \R$, as the distribution on the real line having characteristic function $\Psi_{\sigma,\beta,\mu}(\lambda) \coloneqq \exp(-\psi_{\sigma,\beta,\mu}(\lambda))$, where

-where $\gamma$ is the Euler-Mascheroni constant Moreover, they prove the following explicit control\footnote{In fact, the statement is slightly weaker in \cite{maillardpain2018-1}, but the proof can be readily adapted so as to yield the current statement, by following the proof idea of Proposition \ref{prop:rate-of-CV-Z_t(F,Delta,t)}.} that will turn out to be useful in the sequel: For every $K>0$ there exists $C > 0$ such that, for any $\delta>0$ and $t \geq 2$, we have
+We recall the main result of \cite{maillardpain2019} (see Appendix A in \cite{maillardpain2019} for the notion of weak convergence in probability): \begin{thm}[\cite{maillardpain2019}] Conditioned on $\sF_t$, the finite-dimensional distributions of the stochastic process converge in the sense of weak convergence in probability to the finite-dimensional distributions of $(-S_{Z_\infty/\sqrt{a}})_{a\ge 1}$ given $Z_\infty$, where $(S_t)_{t\ge 0}$ is a Lévy process independent of $Z_\infty$, starting at 0 and such that $S_1$ has distribution where the constant $\mu_Z$ is defined as follows\footnote{In \cite{maillardpain2019}, the $+1$ in the definition of $\mu_Z$ was mistakenly missing, as pointed out to us by the authors of \cite{buraczewskiiksanovmallein2021}. }: